Body image and celiac disease might seem related but when our body changes (like it does with celiac), our body image is likely to change with it.

 The truth is, body image is flexible and responds to what’s happening around you.

-That being said, there are some things you can start to do, to work on trying to more positive body image days than negative.
+That being said, there are some things you can start to do to make body image feel more manageable.

 Things like: